starwit/lj-projectbuilder/docs/deployment.md

 ## Server Deployment (public, with docker-compose)

+:heavy_exclamation_mark: This deployment is not recommended for high user-counts.
+A downtime is needed for doing updates.
+Use e.g. Kubernetes deployment to ensure a failsave and stable environment.

 ### Usage of different scripts

 The scripts for server deployment are located under `deployment\https`.
 The following software is deployed: